littlecanargie/metaspectrum/README.md

 ### nma.R
 - Contains standalone function for network meta-analysis under the SEM framework.
 - This function permits setting unequal degrees of heterogeneity for each treatment, setting the heterogeneity as multiplicative on the error variance (unweighted least squares), or both.
-- Details can be found in [this 2019 RSM paper](https://doi.org/10.1002/jrsm.1344).
+- For details and citation, please refer to [this 2019 RSM paper](https://doi.org/10.1002/jrsm.1344).
 The output confidence intervals can be a little wider than demonstrated in the paper since OpenMx uses likelihood-based construction of confidence intervals.

 ### side_splitting.R
 - Contains standalone function for side-splitting and symmetric side-splitting models for inconsistency in network meta-analysis.